SCONE Guide

 5) Confirm aceLibrary path is valid on the target machine.

-6) Run a low-pop smoke test before production pop/active/inactive settings.Best Practices
+6) Run a low-pop smoke test before production pop/active/inactive settings.Tutorial snippet — no separate file in examples repo

 Use explicit comments on data provenance (library version, benchmark source, temperatures, boron/impurity assumptions).
 For benchmark decks, prioritize transparency over compactness.